 We left Windorah on day fifteen to camp at Betoota.
-The single-lane bitumen stretches for 125 km, with the remaining distance mostly dirt with the occasional stretch of bitumen near Deons Lookout and 20 km from Betoota.
+The single-lane bitumen stretches for 125 km, with the remaining distance mostly dirt, with the occasional stretch of bitumen near Deons Lookout and 20 km from Betoota.
 The gravel sections, while extremely dusty, were in good condition as we sat on 60km/h.
 We camped beside Browns Creek waterhole, where we had the place all to ourselves.
 A composting toilet has now been built at the far end of the waterhole, so it will mean the white graffiti brigade won't be leaving toilet paper blowing in the wind.

 Arriving at the Town Common, we set up camp just before the bridge and one kilometre from the pub.